Looks like you are using an old version of Internet Explorer - Please update your browser

 Many believers have claimed that a Japanese fishing boat discovered a recently deceased plesiosaur.
 Is this accurate?

 Many Christians mistakenly claim that NASA scientists have confirmed the Bible by finding Joshua's missing day.
-Dr. Tommy Mitchell explains why this is another argument Christians should not use.

 Many well-meaning Christians maintain that Charles Darwin on his deathbed not only renounced evolution, but also accepted Jesus Christ as his savior.